Talita Rodrigues

-Talita de Alencar Rodrigues (born August 23, 1934) is a former Olympic freestyle swimmer from Brazil, who competed at one Summer Olympics for her native country.
+Talita de Alencar Rodrigues (23 August 1934 – 22 July 2019) was a Brazilian Olympic freestyle swimmer, who competed at one Summer Olympics for her native country.

+Biography

+Rodrigues was born in Rio de Janeiro on 23 August 1934.
 At 13 years old, she was at the 1948 Summer Olympics, in London, where she finished 6th in the 4×100-metre freestyle, along with Eleonora Schmitt, Maria da Costa and Piedade Coutinho.
 Even today, she is the youngest member of a Brazilian swimming delegation in Olympic history.

 At the inaugural Pan American Games in 1951, in Buenos Aires, Argentina, she claimed a bronze medal in the 4×100-metre freestyle.
 She also finished 5th in the 200-metre freestyle.

+Rodrigues died in Araguaína, Brazil on 22 July 2019, at the age of 84.